treehouses/treehouses.github.io/pages/vi/sshpi.md

 ### Add ssh key to the Raspberry Pi

-To add your SSH key to your Raspberry Pi, run: `sudo treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes).
+To add your SSH key to your Raspberry Pi you first need to copy your public key.
+To get your public key on your browser navigate to `https://github.com/<yourgithubusername>.keys` and copy the key or if you are running linux/macosx from command line you can run `wget -O- -q https://github.com/<yourgithubusername>.keys`.
+Now that you have the public key copied you can run: `sudo treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes) or `treehouse sshkey addgithubuser <yourgithubusername>`.
 It should ask you for password where as before you use the default password for pi user "raspberry".

 ### Log in by Root